User management in the Clinical Trials Information System has been saved

 How can Deloitte support you?

-We have extensive experience in supporting regulators and top pharmaceutical companies to prepare for new Life Science Regulations, and since 2014 we have been helping organisations prepare for the implementation of the Clinical Trial Regulation.
+We have extensive experience in supporting regulators and top pharmaceutical companies to prepare for new Life Science Regulations, and since 2014 we have been helping organisations prepare for the implementation of the Clinical Trials Regulation.
 We are skilled with differentiating and setting up regulatory frameworks in challenging and diverse jurisdictions.
 We pride ourselves in supporting organisations in defining and executing optimal strategies for CTR implementation and ensuring they are and remain responsible businesses.
 Want to know more?
 Find our contact details below.

 The choice of approach to user management will depend on how an organisation wants to operate.
 If an organisation outsources many of the management activities, they may want to have more control over certain controls and access rights.
 Whereas an organization that has most management activities in-house may be able to opt for a simpler ‘admin approach’.